web-genie-ai/web-genie-ai/README.md

 ### Example Scenario

-- Prompt: A miner receives a text prompt to create a React-based TodoList application.
+- Prompt: A miner receives a prompt to create a front-end focus application.
 - Generation: The miner generates the code for the application and submits it.
 - Evaluation: Validators review the submission:
   - Accuracy: Does the application have all the features mentioned in the prompt?